sandra-calvo/smarthomes/README.md

 <img src="/images/Sensors.png" width="90%" height="90%">

 # PHASE 1
-## Create a web application
+## Create an application

 ### Step 1.
 Create a Node-RED application

 **Node-RED** is a visual tool for wiring the internet of things - connecting hardware devices, APIs and online services in a new and interesting way.
 Node-RED provides a browser-based flow editor that makes it easy to wire together flows using the wide range nodes in the palette.
 Flows can be then deployed to the runtime in a single-click.

 In a browser navigate to https://bluemix.net
-Select 'LOG IN' then enter your log in information and press 'SIGN IN'.
+Select '_LOG IN_' then enter your log in information and press 'SIGN IN'.
 You should see your dashboard.
-Select the 'CATALOG' view.
+Select the '_CATALOG_' view.
 ![](/images/App1.png?raw=true)
-Locate the Node-RED started service and click on it.
+Locate the Node-RED starter service, under Starter Kit, and click on it.

 <img src="/images/App2.png" width="30%" height="30%">

-Enter a name for your application, as shown below (host will automatically be completed).
-The host name must be unique on IBM Cloud, so please choose a name with your company name or initials to try to make a unique name.
-Press 'CREATE'.
+Enter a name for your application, for example: *mysmarthome* (host will automatically be completed).
+The host name must be unique on IBM Cloud, so please if you use the example name add your initials or a number.
+Be creative and try to make a unique name then click '_CREATE_'.

 <img src="/images/App3.png" width="100%" height="100%">